shawnhutchison/Sketchy/README.md

 # Sketchy

-Etch-a-Sketch inspired doodler.
+[Sketchy](https://shawnhutchison.github.io/Sketchy) is an Etch-a-Sketch inspired doodler.
 Made with JS.